thenexthub/Codira/docs/HowToGuides/RunningIncludeWhatYouUse.md

-# How to run include-what-you-use (IWYU) on the Swift project
+# How to run include-what-you-use (IWYU) on the Codira project

 [include-what-you-use (IWYU)](https://include-what-you-use.org) is a Clang-based tool that analyzes `#include`s in a file and makes suggestions to